Andr\'e-Oort for a Nonholomorphic Modular Function: Special Sets

-One can see from the polynomials $\Psi_N$ that $\chi^*(\tau)$ is an algebraic number whenever $\tau\in\uh$ is quadratic; this also follows from the work of Masser \cite{Masser1975}.
-This is why truly $(j,\chi^*)$-special varieties are called such; all their constant factors are special algebraic numbers.
+One can see from the polynomials $\Psi_N$ that $\chi^*(\tau)$ is an algebraic number whenever $\tau\in\uh$ is quadratic; this also follows from the work of Masser \cite[Appendix A]{Masser1975}.
+This is why $(j,\chi^*)$-special varieties are called such; all their constant factors are special algebraic numbers.

 The weakly $(j,\chi)$-special varieties differ from $(j,\chi^*)$-special varieties only in their constant factors.
 The definition is identical, except that the constant factors $(j_s,c_s)$ are chosen to be of the form $(j(\tau),\chi(\tau))$.
-The weakly $(j,\chi)$-special varieties arise as the Zariski closures of the images of GUT varieties under the map
+Unlike in the AHM case, these $(j,\chi)$-special varieties do not arise as the Zariski closure of any arbitrary $\uh$-special set. \begin{definition} A geodesic upper triangular (or GUT) variety is a weakly $\uh$-special variety for which all of the relations $g_{i,s}$ are upper triangular matrices. \end{definition} Since $\chi$ behaves nicely only under upper-triangular matrices, one can see that weakly $(j,\chi)$-special varieties arise only from GUT varieties.
+A weakly $(j,\chi)$-special variety is the Zariski closure of the image of a GUT variety under the map

-\begin{rmk} The polynomials $\Psi_N$ only work for $\chi$ and $\chi\circ g$ when all of the relevant matrices are upper triangular.
+\begin{remark} The polynomials $\Psi_N$ only work for $\chi$ and $\chi\circ g$ when all of the relevant matrices are upper triangular.
 As a result, numbers $\chi(\tau)$ with $\tau$ quadratic are \emph{not} algebraic in general.
 Diaz has proven and conjectured various results about these points and their transcendence properties in his paper \cite{Diaz2000}.
 So $\chi$ seems not to have any points that we could reasonably call special points, other than perhaps the $\slz$-translates of $i$ and $e^{2\pi i/3}$, where $\chi$ vanishes.

-This is why we have not attempted to define a notion of ``$(j,\chi)$-special variety''; the naive approach does not seem to produce a correct definition and it is not immediately clear whether a correct such notion exists.
+This is why we have not attempted to define a notion of $(j,\chi)$-special variety; the naive approach does not seem to produce a correct definition and it is not immediately clear whether a correct such notion exists.
 This is also why, in \ref{defn:GUTvar}, we have not defined any notion of ``$\uh$-special GUT variety''.
-We might, for instance, have required all of the constant factors to be quadratic, or to be special in some other way, but this seems unlikely to produce a meaningful outcome since $\chi$ has no apparent special points. \end{rmk}
+We might, for instance, have required all of the constant factors to be quadratic, or to be special in some other way, but this seems unlikely to produce a meaningful outcome since $\chi$ apparently has no special points. \end{remark}